 “An investment that can’t beat inflation is useless.
 Only gains in purchasing power count.”
 Warren Buffett

-Focus on the specific stocks, real estate, or interest only investments you will make, and the income and growth they will provide.
-Avoid getting side tracked by macroeconomic discussions.
+It is important to focus on the fundamentals of the stocks, property, or interest only investments you will make, and the income and growth they will provide.
+Avoid getting sidetracked by macroeconomic discussions.